Department of Fine Arts

 Vision Statement

-The Department of Fine Arts offers TWO academic programs with the two-year terminal MFA degree.
-One is with the specialization of Painting/ Print Making, /Sculpture; another is with Art History and Visual Studies specialization.
 Our academic programs are designed to integrate Fine Arts practice to understand the social, economic, and intellectual histories of art traditions worldwide.
 Our students are always encouraged to realize their artistic journey’s roots and intentions and situate their work in the context of the larger debates and trajectories of art traditions.
 Practical disciplines are encouraged to explore proficiency in fundamental art-making techniques and practices such as painting, sculpture, terracotta, ceramic, relief, intaglio, serigraphy and lithography, and the expansion of these various media into sound, light, time-based, kinetic, and site-specific works.
 This comprehensive program strengthens students’ artistic and intellectual ability by exploring traditional art-making techniques and their extension into a wide range of mediatic expressions.

-This program takes pride in itself, on the diversity of its student intake and its commitment to support every student searching for a visual language appropriate to their interests and desires.
+This program takes pride in itself, in the diversity of its student intake and its commitment to support every student searching for a visual language appropriate to their interests and desires.
 The curriculum provides students with an inter-disciplinary approach, and students learn to work with traditional materials and techniques and various expanded media.
 The Department of Fine arts facilities includes lithography, etching studio set up, paper-making unit, digital equipment, a wood workshop, metal workshop, plaster, clay and ceramic studio.
 An outdoor workspace is also available for students to explore a wide range of approaches, strategies and techniques that will enable them to define what it means to be an artist and a practitioner in the 21st century.

 Mission Statements

-1. To provide necessary technical, creative, and conceptual input to students to pursue their art practice as their career.
+- To provide necessary technical, creative, and conceptual input to students to pursue their art practice as their career.

-2. Demonstrates the necessity of experimentation across disciplines and media for strengthening students’ creative ability and intellectual capacity.
+- Demonstrates the necessity of experimentation across disciplines and media for strengthening students’ creative ability and intellectual capacity.

-3. To prepare the students to locate their artistic practice in the larger socio-cultural scenario by emphasizing practice-based research, art teaching, curation, and professional practice.
+- To prepare the students to locate their artistic practice in the larger socio-cultural scenario by emphasizing practice-based research, art teaching, curation, and professional practice.

 Program Learning Outcomes